What Does an Independent Huma Abedin Mean?

 The events of last month were newly baffling, even for a couple who has left casual observers scratching their heads for years.
 On the 19th of May, Weiner accepted a plea deal from the Manhattan U.S. Attorney’s office: While the maximum possible sentence for his crimes is a fine of $250,000 plus ten years in prison, the terms of his deal suggest that he’ll likely spend around two years in prison.
 (He will be sentenced on September 8.)
 As part of the deal, Weiner also agreed to register as a sex offender.
 On that same day, Abedin filed for divorce and put the expensive, three-bedroom apartment on Union Square on the market.
 Finally, sighed onlookers.

-I met Weiner only once, in 1999, when I was the most junior of reporters at the (very pre-Kushner) New York Observer, and he was the most junior of Congressmen.
+I met Weiner only once, in 1999, when I was the most junior of reporters at the (very pre-Kushner) New York Observer, and he was the most junior of congressmen.
 We were both naïve and new to the game, but we muddled through.
 What I didn’t write, but did report to my editors, was that something about him was just kind of … ick.
 This had something to do with him showing me a picture of his girlfriend in a bathing suit, and also that he was an adult man — a congressman — who sometimes used baby talk.
 But his passion for the job, his willingness to work harder than anyone else, was a winning combination — he won that first congressional election by fewer than 500 votes after personally knocking on pretty much every single door in the Rockaways.
 If he saw that someone was about to close the door in his face, he’d just shout “WEINER” loudly.
 And he’s basically been shouting “WEINER” at all of us ever since.
 He’s pathologically public, confessional, and immune to both self-censoring and humiliation, and she has played the yin to that yang.
 Professional, discreet, tasteful, opting to remain behind the scenes.

 Lately, paparazzi photographs show Weiner wearing his wedding band around town.
 Abedin, who showed up at the CFDA Fashion Awards (a Wintour-fueled event) in a modest purple dress, has taken hers off.
 Her divorce attorney has postponed a hearing until the fall; he has yet to hire one.
-Whatever is going on, they’re a long way from posing together on a red-carpet, and Abedin — that would-be White House chief of staff, that would-be First Lady of New York City — just looks the keeper of a million secrets and stories of profound disappointment.
+Whatever is going on, they’re a long way from posing together on a red carpet, and Abedin — that would-be White House chief of staff, that would-be First Lady of New York City — just looks the keeper of a million secrets and stories of profound disappointment.
 She who is famous for appearing beside others looks, epically, alone.

 In another scene from Weiner, Abedin introduces her husband at a fundraiser on the Upper East Side.
 She gives short, perfunctory, profoundly bland remarks having to do with how hard her husband will fight, and then she cedes the stage.
 “Wow,” Weiner says, “that must have been like what it felt like for people seeing Charlie Chaplin in a talkie for the first time.”
 He gets an awkward chuckle and Abedin, standing in the shadows, looks wounded.
 But Weiner then goes on, “if she were the candidate,” he says, patronizingly, “I’d be getting crushed.”